JobaerChowdhury/jobaerchowdhury.github.io/_posts/2015-09-06-picture-language.md

 {% gist ef160bfeaa4faab26321 %}

 ## Transforming painters
 Now we will write a function which will transform painters.
-Let’s define the function first.

 {% gist c2a6fca1cdde476f89e2 %}